Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Non-magnetized configuration of NSWH systems

-Fig.~\ref{figredshiftnonmagnetized} shows the surface redshift of the non-magnetized WH+NS systems as a function of the ADM mass for various values of $h$.
+Fig.~\ref{figredshiftnonmagnetized} shows the surface redshift of the non-magnetized NSWH systems as a function of the ADM mass for various values of $h$.
 The results indicate that the redshift can exceed $z=1$, meaning that the predicted $z$ lies well above typical values for ordinary NSs.
 This suggests that the configurations considered here behave as exotic compact objects.
 We also find that both Approach~1 and Approach~2 yield comparable values of the parameter $z$.
 However, these values appear in different mass ranges, reflecting the fact that the two approaches lead to systematically different mass distributions.
 This indicates that the parameter $z$ is relatively insensitive to the choice of approach, while the associated mass scale depends strongly on the adopted construction scheme.
 Furthermore, in both cases, increasing anisotropy tends to reduce the resulting value of $z$.
 Hence, the disappearance of anisotropy with positive $h$ values prolongs the wavelength that is measured by the observer at infinity.
-This finding serves as a promising indicator for the possible detection of such WH+NS systems.
+This finding serves as a promising indicator for the possible detection of such NSWH systems.

-Another promising potential observational imprint of the WH+NS systems is the echo time.
-By assuming that the wormhole is connected to an identical object residing in another spacetime—following the setup considered in Ref.~\cite{Lai2025}—gravitational waves can propagate through the wormhole mouths and become trapped between the two photon spheres.
-This process gives rise to gravitational echoes (see Fig.~1 of Ref.~\cite{Lai2025} for a schematic illustration).
+Another physical property of the NSWH systems that have reach the ultracompact regime is the echo time.
+By assuming that the wormhole is connected to an identical object residing in another spacetime—following the setup considered by~\cite{Lai2025}—gravitational waves can propagate through the wormhole mouths and become trapped between the two photon spheres.
+This process gives rise to gravitational echoes (see Fig.~1 of ~\cite{Lai2025} for a schematic illustration).

 A distinctive feature of such systems is that the resulting signal is expected to have an extremely short duration and to lack a clearly identifiable inspiral phase, which is commonly observed in standard compact binary mergers.
 In this scenario, the detected gravitational-wave signal essentially consists of the echo component alone, originating from waves repeatedly traversing the wormhole throat.